fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Therefore, they lifted it all together to the position where the stone was to be laid, and Muhammad ﷺ   placed it in its place with his hands and they were all happy and satisfied.
 The argument ended in peace, by Allah’s wisdom, Abu Umayyah had the brains to think quickly and guided his people, and prophet Muhammad ﷺ   had the ability to judge and put them in the right direction that led to a peaceful solution.
 Tribes rejoiced for handling this issue without bloodshed.

-They changed the Kaaba:
+The Quraish changed the Kaaba:

 1. They could not build the foundation as the original Kaaba which was a rectanlge.
 2. made it higher
 3. made the door higher
 4. made the waterspout

-> There is a hadith that reports prophet Muhammad ﷺ   said: "I would rebuild the Kaaba on the original pillar of Ibrahim if people werenot so new to Islam".
+> There is a hadith that reports prophet Muhammad ﷺ   said: "I would rebuild the Kaaba on the original pillar of Ibrahim if people were not so new to Islam".

 </details><details><summary>